 - Serve on at least three hearings per year

-- Review and prepare hearing materials in advance and attend pre-hearing meetings particularly when cases involve complex and sensitive details
+- Review and prepare hearing materials in advance and attend pre-hearing meetings particularly when situations are complex and sensitive

 - Participate in closed group deliberations following live hearings

-- First-year, first semester and transfer students are not eligible; however, applications may be submitted pending successful completion of their first semester
+- First-year and transfer students are not eligible to serve in this capacity during their first semester; however, applications may be submitted pending a successful academic transition to university life

-- Establish good behavioral standing or not have a substantial conduct history [or not currently be on a probationary or deferred suspension status]
+- Establish good behavioral standing or not have a substantial conduct history.
+Students may not be on a active probationary status, and previously suspended students are ineligible

-- Be a currently enrolled undergraduate, graduate or professional student at UNH-Durham, UNH-Manchester or the Franklin Pierce School of Law
+- Be a currently enrolled undergraduate, graduate or professional student on the main campus in Durham or at UNH College of Professional Studies (Manchester and Online) or the Franklin Pierce School of Law in Concord